Add end screens to videos

 - Subscribe: Encourage subscriptions to your channel.

 - Approved websites: Link to your associated website or to approved merchandise and crowdfunding websites.
-Provide a custom image, title and select a call-to-action.
+The end screen will show the website's image by default, but you can provide a title and select a call-to-action.

 - Channel: Promote another channel and provide a custom message.